grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 #### Metadata naming convention

 A specific question arise when dealing with devices without or limited screen to display any GUI, and a set of physical knobs or buttons to be connected to control parameters.
-The standard way is then to use metadata in controller labels.
+The standard way is then to use metadata in control labels.
 Since beeing able to *use the same DSP file on all devices* is always desirable, a common set of metadata has been defined:

 - **[switch:N]** is used to connect to switch buttons